 Mudjacking is an old-fashioned method for lifting concrete.
 It involves drilling a series of (large) holes throughout the concrete slab, and a cement slurry, or mud, is pumped beneath the slab to fill the void and attempt to lift the slab.

 Cons: the slurry is very messy, large holes (2-3”) are drilled in the concrete slab, mudjacking can take days to cure, and the cement slurry is extremely heavy possibly causing the problem to become worse

 In order to replace concrete, the existing concrete slabs must first be removed.
 Typically a jackhammer is used to break up the existing concrete slabs into pieces.
 Often times heavy equipment is needed (such as a backhoe or skid steer) to remove the concrete debris.
 A fresh layer of concrete is then poured.

 Cons: the original cause of the problem was never fixed (failing soil), expensive and very disruptive to the property and pool, new concrete takes days to cure, this is a seasonal option

 The PolyRenewal™ System is a state of the art approach to repairing sinking concrete.
 PolyRenewal™ takes the original concept of mudjacking and combines it with modern knowledge and technology.
-Rather than using a mixture of mud and concrete, this method utilizes high-density polymers to raise slabs back to the desired level.
+Rather than using a mixture of mud and concrete, this method utilizes high-density polymers to raise slabs.
 Small holes (penny-sized) are drilled in the sinking slab, structural grade polymers are then injected under the slab.
 After the void has been filled, the expansion of the polyurethane allows for a precise lift and stabilization of the once sinking slab.

-Pros: smaller holes (penny-sized), no disruption, 15 minute cure time, inexpensive waterproof material, environmentally friendly, five-year warranty and can be used year around
+Pros: smaller holes (penny-sized), no disruption, 15 minute cure time, inexpensive waterproof material, environmentally friendly, five-year warranty and can be used year-round

 Cons: ultraviolet light can break down the polymers